 Saturn in Pisces represents a forceful opposition to the balm inducing qualities normally associated with Water signs.
 There is disinterest in success and any positive currents will be short lived and thrown aside without further result.

-However, we should also consider there are circumstances where idolence can be understood not a deterioration of work ethic but desire for freedom from pain, resulting in being cautious or not taking opportunities due to fear of the pain that may result.
+However, we should also consider there are circumstances where indolence can be understood not as a deterioration of work ethic but desire for freedom from pain, resulting in being cautious or not taking opportunities due to fear of the pain that may result.
 A period of reflection for inquiring into a situation prior to taking action that might result in failure and pain in one’s personal advancement.

-In the card Indolence we witness the result of a Saturn Pisces combination under the influence of Water.
+With the card Indolence we witness the result of a Saturn Pisces combination under the influence of Water.

 All present and previous opportunities and achievements are thrown aside as being worthless in this condition of malaise.